Call Law Patriot to schedule a FREE Consultation Today | (772) 888-0883

 If you are getting divorced in Florida and cannot come to a decision with your spouse regarding alimony and spousal support, the court will order support on a case by case basis, either in periodic payments, a lump sum, or a combination of both.

 Generally, the more equal the parties are financially, the less likely it is for spousal support to be awarded.
-If you think you might be eligible for spousal support in Florida, you should seek the advice of the The Law Patriot, attorneys experienced in Florida divorce and support guidelines.
+If you think you might be eligible for spousal support in Florida, you should seek the advice of Law Patriot, attorneys experienced in Florida divorce and support guidelines.
 Factors that Florida courts typically consider when awarding spousal support include:

 • The standard of living established during the marriage